notofonts/noto-docs/src/miniarticles/NotoSansAdlam.md

 # Noto Sans Adlam

-Noto Sans Adlam is a sanserif design intended for general use for the Adlam script.
+Noto Sans Adlam is a joining (cursive) sanserif design for all texts in the Adlam script.

-It contains 361 glyphs and 8 OpenType features, and supports 149 characters from the Unicode blocks: Adlam, Basic Latin, General Punctuation.
+Noto Sans Adlam has multiple weights, contains 361 glyphs, 8 OpenType features, and supports 149 characters from 3 Unicode blocks: Adlam, Basic Latin, General Punctuation.

 ## Supported writing systems